okTurtles/group-income/docs/Getting-Started-frontend.md

 - It will load the requested document/component/page asynchronously using an AJAX (`XMLHttpRequest` aka XHR)
 - It will swap out the old HTML and javascript for the new HTML and JavaScript
 - If necessary, it will *programmatically change the website's location bar to display a new URL to give the appearance of a normal "page visit"!*
-- It will also programmatically update the browser's history so that the back/forward buttons work normally as user's expect.
+- It will also programmatically update the browser's history so that the back/forward buttons work normally as users expect.

 **Client-side routers are *the* secret sauce behind SPAs**, and while most "modern frontend web frameworks" will ship with their own, you can find plenty of [standalone ones](https://github.com/tildeio/router.js/), or even [code your own](http://joakim.beng.se/blog/posts/a-javascript-router-in-20-lines.html).